 But I was, in fact, pregnant.
 My negative readings were false.
 My hCG levels were progressing too slowly for my home pregnancy tests to pick up on before my projected start date.

 Although my period did not come as expected, staring at all of the previous tests in the trash had my mind convinced it would.
 I was tricked into believing those little sticks over my own body.
 The gut feeling that I was pregnant was silenced by every single line.
 I pushed off every other symptom because the stick in my hand said, “NO.”

 Then, a couple of mornings later, the day after a huge party for my sweet husband, I remembered I had one more test in my nightstand.
 Aunt Flow hadn’t arrived, but my bruised heart was scared to see another disappointing result.
 But there they were.
 Two bright pink lines.
 A positive test.
 We were having another baby.

 Hindsight is 20/20

 Looking back on that week after I had my sweet baby girl the following spring, I realized what a little bit of patience and listening to my biological instincts would have done.
-It was a week where I broke my own heart.
+It was a week that I broke my own heart.
 A week that started my second pregnancy on a sad note when it never needed to begin that way.
-I took a pregnancy test too early, and I want you to learn from my mistake.
+I took a pregnancy test too early and want you to learn from my mistake.
 Our bodies are wonderful and complex.
 The information they give to us is rarely false.
 Our internal excitement and ever-growing technology in this fast-paced world can rush us into wanting answers.
 But, sometimes, slow and steady is still the best way.